-Interested persons are invited to submit written comments, suggestions, or

-Director, Bureau of Driver Licensing, P.O.
-Box 68676, Harrisburg, Pennsylvania 17106-

-8676 or to ktempleton@pa.gov within thirty days of the publication of this notice in the
+Interested persons are invited to submit written comments, suggestions, or objections regarding the proposed amendments to the regulations to Kara N. Templeton Director, Bureau of Driver Licensing, P.O.
+Box 68676, Harrisburg, Pennsylvania 17106-8676 or to ktempleton@pa.gov within thirty days of the publication of this notice in the Pennsylvania Bulletin.

-Pennsylvania Bulletin.